damianhakert/damianhakert.github.io/source/posts/2016-09-26-gitpitch-slideshow-presentations-for-developers-on-gitlab.html.md

 ### Step 1.
 Create **PITCHME.md**

-Using the [GitLab web editor](https://gitlab.com/help/user/project/repository/web_editor.md) or your preferred code editor create a file called **PITCHME.md**, then add and save the following Markdown content:
+Using the [GitLab web editor](https://gitlab.com/help/user/project/repository/web_editor.md) or your preferred code editor create a file called **PITCHME.md** in the root directory of your repo, then add and save the following Markdown content:

 ```
 # Flux